yofabronecoforo/C6EGHV/README.md

 Military Engineer | Military Engineering

 - The Common reward is a designated Fallback reward.
+- Horses are an additional requirement for Light Cavalry units beyond the technology requirement.
+When the player does not possess at least one source of Horses, a Light Cavalry unit will be converted into a Heavy Cavalry unit if the player has met that class's technology prerequisite as detailed above, or into a Ranged unit otherwise.
 - Excluding the Military Engineer, each unit produced will be the most advanced of its class that player research and resources allow.
 For example, if it is the Classical Era and a Melee unit is produced, and Iron Working has been researched by the player, this unit will be a Swordsman ***IF*** the player also possesses at least one source of Iron; otherwise, it will be a Warrior.

 ### Policies: Standard (4 rewards)